ImageMagick v6 Examples --

 One of the prime uses of ImageMagick is the handling and modification of photographs that were taken with the new modern digital camera.

 These cameras generally take quite large, high resolution photos, and include in them meta-data about the time, scale, zoom, camera, orientation, and so on.
-There are even plans to link cameras to mobile phones, so that it can even make a guess as to where you were when the photo was taken and and who might be in the photo (from what mobile phones are in font of it).
+There are even plans to link cameras to mobile phones, so that it can even make a guess as to where you were when the photo was taken and who might be in the photo (from what mobile phones are in font of it).

 Here we look at the basics of handling digital photos, and even converting them for other purposes, such as artistic renderings.